nadiacuuj/jukebox-musical_generator/README.md

 # Jukecrate Musical Generator

+## Overview

+The JukeCrate Musical Generator is a Broadway-inspired webapp project that:

+1. Takes your preferences (mood, food, themes, cast, etc.).
+2. Generates a custom jukebox musical plot using OpenAI’s GPT.
+3. Curates a Spotify playlist of Broadway/musical theatre songs to match the mood and vibe of your musical.

+Unlike traditional jukebox musicals—which are usually tied to just one artist or album (Mamma Mia! = ABBA, Jersey Boys = The Four Seasons)—this generator (or at least was supposed to) pull from different artists and different albums to create something fresh.
+And instead called it a JukeCrate musical, since a crate sometimes holds a bunch of different boxes.
+But the code behind playlist generation is still really wonky so I'm still working on making that better.

 ## Preface

 I realized that my actual project only takes about 30 seconds to demo — so, to stretch things out, I’ll preface my presentation with some backstory (and hopefully use up some time)!